guitarvydas/sectorlispgc/GCSLIDES.md

 	- the previous SP (stack pointer)
 	- all cells >= m remain untouched (this includes atoms in +ve space)
 - Copy calls CONS to allocate new cells with offset, on the stack
+- Copy adds k to address returned by CONS
+- Copy does not copy atoms, they are simply returned verbatim.
+- Likewise, Copy does not not cells which were allocated previously.

 ## Move Overwrites Unused Cells on Stack